RumaDas1/docs/How To Withdraw From Tornado Cash.md

  ![metamask activity](https://siasky.net/VAAJZImmqf15RxJJp3nbgSrKUPaFpljsh6pQyvpxZavdIw)

-As a good practice, it is recommended to destroy the note data once you have successfully withdrawn your funds.
+As a good practice, it is recommended to save the note data for future use, once you have successfully withdrawn your funds.
+In our next article, we will explain how you can use this note data to verify the transaction compliance record.